Underwood-Inc/strixun-stream-suite/docs/guides/resend-domain.md

 5. **Verify in Resend**
    - Go back to Resend dashboard
    - Click **"Verify"** next to your domain
-   - [OK] Should verify successfully!
+   - ✓ Should verify successfully!

 ### Step 4: Update Your Worker Code